cp-algorithms/cp-algorithms/src/algebra/binary-exp.md

 ### Applying a permutation $k$ times

-**Problem:** You are given a sequence of length $n$ and required to apply a given permutation $k$ times.
+**Problem:** You are given a sequence of length $n$.
+Apply to it a given permutation $k$ times.

-**Solution:** Simply apply the permutation using binary exponentiation.
-This would give you a time complexity of $O(n \log k)$.
+**Solution:** Simply raise the permutation to $k$-th power using binary exponentiation, and then apply it to the sequence.
+This will give you a time complexity of $O(n \log k)$.

-(**Note:** This task can be solved more efficiently in linear time complexity by building the permutation graph and considering each cycle independently.
-You could then compute $k$ modulo the size of the cycle to find the final position for each number.)
+(**Note:** This task can be solved more efficiently in linear time by building the permutation graph and considering each cycle independently.
+You could then compute $k$ modulo the size of the cycle and find the final position for each number which is part of this cycle.)

-### Fast application of a set of geometric operations to points
+### Fast application of a set of geometric operations to a set of points

-**Problem:** Given $n$ points $p_i$, you are required to apply $m$ transformations to each of these points multiple times (each transformation will have a number of repetitions).
-The transformation can be either a shift, a scaling or rotation around a given axis by a given angle.
+**Problem:** Given $n$ points $p_i$, apply $m$ transformations to each of these points.
+Each transformation can be a shift, a scaling or a rotation around a given axis by a given angle.
+There is also a "loop" operation which applies a given list of transformations $k$ times ("loop" operations can be nested).
+You should apply all transformations faster than $O(n \cdot length)$, where $length$ is the total number of transformations to be applied (after unrolling "loop" operations).

 **Solution:** Let's look at how the different types of transformations change the coordinates:

-* Shift operation: adds a constant to each of the coordinates.
+* Shift operation: adds a different constant to each of the coordinates.
-* Scaling operation: multiplies each of the coordinates by some constant.
+* Scaling operation: multiplies each of the coordinates by a different constant.
-* Rotation operation: each of the new coordinates can be represented as a linear combination of the old ones
+* Rotation operation: the transformation is more complicated (we won't go in details here), but each of the new coordinates still can be represented as a linear combination of the old ones.

 As you can see, each of the transformations can be represented as a linear operation on the coordinates.
 Thus, a transformation can be written as a $4 \times 4$ matrix of the form: